eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/notes/terminal.md

 NOTE: When installing `nvm`, you might have to put stuff in one of these files to get it working.

 ## Outcome

+Let's add everyone to the github repo so you can see the instructions!

 > Do terminal challenge!